THE HIDDEN DARK SIDE OF BEING AN ENTREPRENEUR

 Research has shown that entrepreneurs can be addicted to their businesses and may be driven by a need to keep going, or obsessive thoughts about their business.
 Unfortunately, people who experience one type of addiction can also be prone to other types of addiction, such as substance abuse addictions or compulsive gambling.

-Overall, working from home as an entrepreneur can be lonely and it’s important that you create (and use!) multiple support networks.
+Overall, working from home as an entrepreneur can be lonely.
+It’s important that you create (and use!) multiple support networks.
 Create a Facebook group with similar-minded entrepreneurs you can regularly check in with.
 Adopt a pet who can spend time with you.
 Join a mastermind.
 Work with a coach.
 Call your friends and family often and organise regular catch-ups in person.

 Mindfulness and meditation have been shown to help relieve and prevent stress and anxiety.
-As an entrepreneur, you may be prone to worrying about cash flow, deadlines, emails, social media, employees, customers, and a range of other potential challenges!
-It can be incredibly beneficial to use mindfulness and meditation regularly to help you manage stress and anxiety and prevent them from becoming chronic mental health problems.
+As an entrepreneur, you may be prone to worrying about cash flow.
+Deadlines, emails, social media, employees, customers, and a range of other potential challenges!
+It can be incredibly beneficial to use mindfulness and meditation regularly to help you manage stress and anxiety.
+Also, prevent them from becoming chronic mental health problems.

-For example, you could try this simple breathing technique for several minutes each day: Place one hand on your chest and one hand on your belly.
-As you inhale, feel the subtle movement of your chest and stomach rising and as you exhale, feel those areas deflating and becoming still for a moment before you take the next inhale.
+For example, you could try this simple breathing technique for several minutes each day.
+Place one hand on your chest and one hand on your belly.
+As you inhale, feel the subtle movement of your chest and stomach rising.
+As you exhale, feel those areas deflating and becoming still for a moment before you take the next inhale.